xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

    2. Create `[NICKNAME]-DN42` under `data/person`.
 This stands for your personal information, but what's actually needed is simply a mailbox.
 Here's my `person` file for example (`data/person/LANTIAN-DN42`):

+      {% interactive_buttons vertical %}
+      noop Here are my registration info for reference only. noop Read the document carefully and replace EVERYTHING with YOUR information. code2 I acknowledge the notes above and I want to see the code.
+      {% endinteractive_buttons %}

+      {% interactive code2 %}
       ```bash
       person:             Lan Tian
       e-mail:             b980120@hotmail.com